If you are like most people, you want to exercise more, eat better and become more productive. So why don’t you?

 In the next image, I have simply plotted out a couple of possible behaviors depending on our general ability and motivation to complete them.

 Lastly, we will finalize the diagram by drawing what we will refer to as “The Action Line.”
-This line helps us separate the behaviors we can and can’t do.
+This line helps us separate the behaviors we will and won’t do.

 This separation is quite simple; we simply won’t do behaviors that are too hard or that we are not motivated to do.
 These behaviors all fall below the action line.